 Dark reddish brown, almost blackish brown; antennae dark brown; legs reddish yellow or yellowish brown.
 Cuticle dull, granular on thoracic sclerites and abdominal tergites less roughened than in rouxi.
-All cuticle pubescent, hairs rather dense but generally shorter than in rouxi.
+All cuticle public public that is rather dense but generally shorter than in rouxi.

-d (FIG. 9): superficially similar in structure to rouxi, but distinct by shape of head, which is much less rounded and has posterior margin concave; pronotum transverse, widened posteriorly; mesonotum similar to that of rouxi.
+δ (FIG. 9): superficially similar in structure to rouxi, but distinct by shape of head, which is much less rounded and has posterior margin concave; pronotum transverse, widened posteriorly; mesonotum similar to that of rouxi.
 Penultimate sternite without a circular depression near posterior margin medially (FIG. 17).
 Parameres of genitalia more membraneous, slightly asymmetrical, narrower distally, apex rounded, and with numerous setae (FIG. 15); virga almost simple, without a large associated sclerite.
 Forceps similar to those of rouxi.

-Q: similar to d; branches of forceps less strongly curved.
+\mathfrak{P} : similar to \mathfrak{S} ; branches of forceps less strongly curved.